Upwork vs Fiverr vs Dedicated Remote Employee 2026

 No commitment.
 F5 handles all HR, payroll, and compliance.

 US buyers in 2026 face the same three-way fork they faced five years ago, but the gap between the options has widened.
-Upwork is now a public company with stricter buyer-protection rules and a 5% client marketplace fee on top of the 10% freelancer service fee.
-Fiverr has expanded into Fiverr Business and Fiverr Pro tiers but its core economic model is still one productized gig at a time.
-Meanwhile, the managed remote workforce category — one full-time professional exclusively assigned to a single client — has matured into a third pricing tier that sits between freelance marketplaces and onshore hiring.
+Upwork overhauled its freelancer fee structure in May 2025, replacing the old tiered commission model with a variable 0–15% rate per contract; most freelancers now pay approximately 10%, and clients on the Basic plan pay a 3–5% marketplace fee on top.
+Fiverr has expanded into Fiverr Business and Fiverr Pro tiers but its core economic model remains one productized gig at a time — a flat 20% seller commission and a 5.5% buyer service fee at checkout.
+The managed remote workforce category — one full-time professional exclusively assigned to a single client — has matured into a third pricing tier sitting cleanly between the gig marketplaces and onshore W2 employment.

 How Do Upwork, Fiverr, and a Dedicated Remote Employee Differ at the Model Level?